curreythomas/art-api-exam-nolist/README.md

 ### Starting the API and making your first `GET` call

-  Run the following command to start the API on localhost:4000.
+  Run the following command in the terminal to start the API on localhost:4000.

   ```
   $ npm start
   ```

-  Open your browser and enter localhost:4000/paintings/painting_starry_night
+  Open your browser and enter http://localhost:4000/paintings/painting_starry_night

-  This should return a JSON object that looks like this:
+  This will return a JSON object that looks like this if all steps prior were completed:

   ```
   {